henrygabriels/FMLLM/README.md

 **Output:** `"thank you for the more substantive but negative feedback powerfully pretentious and unserious"`

+Hopefully the additional examples of its generative coherence are helpful.

 ## Adding Punctuation

 Because of the weird coherence of the generations, I wanted to see if I could add punctuation to the output.
 Because if it could have punctuation, then it could start a new sentence by itself, maybe.